fergallocruz/Game_of_Life_project/Fluid_Sim/README.md

 # Fluid Simulation ~ Project II

-##Description
+## Description
 This is a project for the second term of the Simulation and Visualization Course at Universidad Panamericana Campus Guadalajara for the Computer Systems career.
 The following is the implementation of a customization option in python to make personalized simulations.
 The output after running the project is an mp4 with the result animation.
-##Customization using input file
+## Customization using input file
-You will have a document on the main folder called custom.json (link to file) where you can place the input data to make fluid simulation videos.
+You will have a document on the main folder called [custom.json](https://github.com/fergallocruz/Simulation_and_Visualization_projects/blob/Game_of_life_p1/Fluid_Sim/custom.json "custom.json") where you can place the input data to make fluid simulation videos.
-###Create multiple sources for velocity and density
+### Create multiple sources for velocity and density
-#####Velocity vectors
+##### Velocity vectors
 Under the Velocity tag on the customization file you will place n vectors and its value separated by space as follows:
 ```json
 "velocity": {